Tiagobuzzz/UltraWorldCodes/README.md

 An overview of the update cycle is provided as a Mermaid sequence diagram in [docs/sequence_diagram.md](docs/sequence_diagram.md).

 Additional usage examples can be found in [docs/advanced_examples.md](docs/advanced_examples.md).
+Video walkthroughs are listed in [docs/video_tutorials.md](docs/video_tutorials.md).

 ## Contributing

 Contributions are welcome!
-Please follow these guidelines:
+A full guide is available in [CONTRIBUTING.md](CONTRIBUTING.md).
+Key points:

 - Use the .NET 8 SDK and follow C# 10 style conventions.
 - Keep the code modular under `src/UltraWorldAI` and format the code using `dotnet format`.
-- Run `dotnet test tests/UltraWorldAI.Tests/UltraWorldAI.Tests.csproj` before submitting a pull request.
+- Run `./run-tests.sh` before submitting a pull request.
 - Keep comments in the present tense to maintain consistency.
 - Add or update unit tests whenever you introduce new functionality.
 - Document any public APIs you create or modify in the `docs` folder.